 This is a feature that you will need to disable because you shouldn’t be replacing the calories that you’re burning as you need to be in a calorie deficit to lose weight and this setting would prevent this.

-- My favorite calorie tracking app is MacroFactor (read my complete review).
+- My favorite calorie-tracking app is MacroFactor (read my complete review).
 The app makes it almost impossible to make mistakes while tracking.

 3. You Aren’t Moving Enough Throughout The Day

 If you’re not moving enough then you may not be expending enough energy to put yourself in a calorie deficit to lose weight.
-I would assess your current exercise routine and steps per day to determine your current baseline of activity.

 If you’re not exercising consistently then perhaps it’s time to start implementing some form of activity such as cardio and/or strength training.